OneKey-Network/addressability-framework/mvp-spec/audit-log-design.md

 The Contracting Party responsible for the Audit Log must build a valid Audit Log.
 For this purpose, it must:

-1. Take the Prebid SSO data, the Seed and the Transmission Results of the Addressable Content.
+1. Take the Prebid Addressability Framework data, the Seed and the Transmission Results of the Addressable Content.
 4. Shuffle the list of Transmission Results
 5. Build the Audit Log by following the specification below.